How To Transfer a Car Title in Pennsylvania

 1. Initialize Application

-2. Signing Titles
+2. Sign Titles

 You cannot sell a vehicle in Pennsylvania without a title.
 The certificate of title is what both parties will use to initiate the title transfer.

-With the title available, the seller must fill in the buyer's details, name(s), and address.
+The seller must fill in the buyer's details, name(s), and address.
 The seller will also sign and print their name in the spaces provided.

 While the seller handles the signing and completion of section A of the title on the back of the title, the buyer will have completed section D, but in front of the title.
-The buyer will need to sign and print their name, also in the presence of an authorized agent.
+The buyer will need to sign and print their name

 3. Proof of Identification

-For the completion of the title transfer, all parties involved in the transfer must tender proof of identification.
+Then, all parties involved in the transfer must tender proof of identification.
 Some of the documents that the buyer should provide as proof of identification include:

-- Valid Pennsylvania photo driver’s license
+• Valid Pennsylvania photo driver’s license

-- A valid Pennsylvania photo identification card
+• A valid Pennsylvania photo identification card

-- Valid Pennsylvania photo exempt driver’s license
+• Valid Pennsylvania photo exempt driver’s license

-- A valid Pennsylvania photo-exempt identification card
+• A valid Pennsylvania photo-exempt identification card

-- Valid Pennsylvania 15-day temporary Internet driver’s license
+• Valid Pennsylvania 15-day temporary Internet driver’s license

-- Identification card renewal credential and expired DL/ID
+• Identification card renewal credential and expired DL/ID

-- A valid Pennsylvania camera card
+• A valid Pennsylvania camera card

-- Pennsylvania expired identification credential
+• Pennsylvania expired identification credential

-- Valid U.S. armed forces common access card.
+• Valid U.S. armed forces common access card.

-The buyer does not need to provide all of these documents.
 You simply need to provide one that matches and perfectly describes your identity.
 The proof of identification provided must be listed as the same name as provided in the form.

 New residents filling out for title transfer will have to apply for a driver’s license or a photo ID car which they must provide during the application for title transfer.